-With the benefit of hindsight, it seems odd that anyone in Britain would have wanted to make friends with Hitler, the most recognisable face of evil in the 20th century.
+With the benefit of hindsight, it seems odd that anyone in Britain would have wanted to make friends with Adolf Hitler, the most recognisable face of evil in the 20th century.
 But in the 1930s, many people in this country looked to Hitler with admiration.
 He was applauded, like Mussolini, for restoring order and national pride, bringing economic revival, and, not least, for suppressing the Left and forming a bulwark against the menace of Bolshevism.
 Admiration was not confined to the fanatics who supported the British Union of Fascists.
 Hitler had also impressed others in high places, those among the social and political elite of the land.

 Their hopes of befriending Hitler were not identical with the wider sector of influential opinion which sought an accommodation with Germany through growing recognition of Britain’s military weakness.
 But befriending and accommodating were related strands of appeasement – a policy of avoiding war through concessions to Hitler.
 It was a policy which later, once it had failed, carried the badge of national shame, and was associated with the government’s “guilty men” who had not given Britain adequate defences and tackled the Nazi threat in time.
 But for most of the 1930s, appeasement had enjoyed wide support – and not just among Conservatives.
 Making friends with Hitler, or buying him off, seemed to offer the best prospect of avoiding another war.
 And, with the horrors of the First World War of 1914–18 fresh in the mind, that was what most people wanted above all.